ThatsAMorais/morais-farmers-market/README.md

 > `docker-compose build client`

+then

 > `docker-compose run client`

-You will be given a command prompt with which to interact with the API, i.e. ...
+will provide a command prompt with which to interact with the API, i.e. ...

 ```text
 Commands: